-Corridor Junction Description

-Rural (Inner) Route A96 Junction Normal sized roundabout required.
+Corridor Junction Description Rural (Inner) Route A96 Junction Normal sized roundabout required.
 Access retained to Morriston Road.
+Recess retained to Mornston Road.
 Bruceland Road Junction New priority junction providing access to properties and farm to the west of the corridor.
 Mayne Road Junctions New pair of priority junction providing access to Mayne road north and south of corridor.

-contuor.